staevs/react-boilerplate/README.md

 ### Installing dependencies

-> Before start make sure that you're using the right node version.
+> Before start, make sure that you're using the right node version.
 > You can use [nvm](https://github.com/nvm-sh/nvm) to change a node version to one that specified inside `.nvmrc`.

 - Run command `npm ci`